zant/site/content/posts/meillassoux-maths.md

 Furthermore, this theorem says that "Any set S cannot contain elements of all cardinalities".
 So, as we're always creating new cardinalities, and there's not set containing _all_ cardinalities, i.e. at least one cardinality will not be there, then, it's impossible to have a set comprising all power sets of this iterative process!
 Or have have a set T that comprises the Totality, in Meillassoux terms.

-With this last theorem, can see that Meillassoux was indeed mathematically backed, and this theorem explicitely tells us what we needed.
+With this last theorem, can see that Meillassoux was indeed mathematically backed.
+This last theorem explicitely tells us what is needed to provide a logical conclusion, if you're curious, the proof can be found [here](https://en.wikipedia.org/wiki/Cantor%27s_paradox#Statements_and_proofs).

 That's a save!
-We can now safely go to bed knowing that our philosopher was indeed taking all mathematical cares to give us his conclusions.
+We can now safely go to bed knowing that our philosopher was indeed taking all mathematical precautions to propertly state his conclusions.

 ## Conclusion